Blog Post December 4, 2025 | 12 minutes read

 When duplicate accounts proliferate across ERP and CRM platforms, business leaders assume this is a technology problem that needs a technology solution:

-Data lives in systems + systems belong to IT = data problems must be IT problems.
+Data lives in systems + systems belong to IT = data problems must be an IT problem.

 Why people believe this myth

 Most business partner data issues show up as technical symptoms.
 Duplicate customer records appear in Salesforce.
-Integration failures prevent synchronization between systems.
+Integration failures prevent real-time data access and synchronization between systems.

-IT teams then often reinforce this perception by taking ownership without involving business stakeholders in governance decisions.
+IT teams then often reinforce this perception by taking ownership without involving business stakeholders in data governance or decision-making.

 The reality